 How large sites work:

 You’re on Digg.
 Digg connects to TechCrunch, Lifehacker, TMZ, which feeds to Reddit, Delicious, StumbleUpon, Facebook, and these are seen by more and more people who share with mainstream press and forums and non-profits and aggregators.

 Niche social news sites are great for gaining a targeted audience and building relevant links.
 Digg won’t work for everyone but you can find a targeted niche social news site for you.
 There are about 40 that he thinks could work well for niche markets.
 It will be less people but it will be very targeted.
 Become a contributor in your niche.
-Smaller communities mean it’s easier to reach the home page.
+With micro communities, it becomes easier to reach the home page.

 - Feed the Bull